 Japan is one of the few countries where you can forget your phone somewhere and return hours later to find it still there, untouched.
 Or, if someone has picked it up, they’ve probably turned it in to lost and found centers.
 In Japan, it’s extremely likely you will retrieve your lost items.

-There have been several personal cases where I’ve left my phone or bag in trains, restaurants, convenience stores and, after realising this and coming back to look for them, I have been lucky to be able to retrieve them.
+There have been several personal cases where I’ve left my phone or bag in trains, restaurants, convenience stores and, after realizing this and coming back to look for them, I have been lucky to be able to retrieve them.

 This is not to say you should leave your things just anywhere in public.
-If you were to leave something behind on trains or buses, if it was handed in, you usually have to travel to the lost and found centre and that could be a hassle.
+If you were to leave something behind on trains or buses, if it was handed in, you usually have to travel to the lost and found center and that could be a hassle.

 If you lose something in Japan and are unsure what to do, here is a blog that tells you what you need to do, what you need to say, and where you need to go in this case.